SEND - What support will there be for my child's wellbeing?

 - A designated learning support area above the library where your child can go if they need a short respite.
 This is also where our group and tutorial work is carried out so it is a familiar place for some of our more vulnerable pupils.

 - A counsellor (Ms M Collins) is in school on Tuesday, Wednesday and Thursday to offer one-to-one sessions with pupils.
-Pupils can ask their DAPS if they would like an appointment to see Ms Collins, parents can ask for a referral or your child’s DAPS could recommend an appointment to be set up.
+Pupils can ask their DoPS if they would like an appointment to see Ms Collins, parents can ask for a referral or your child’s DoPS could recommend an appointment to be set up.

-- Four Child Protection Officers (Mrs S Pearce, Mrs S Howells, Dr A King and Mr A Whitby) are responsible for the safeguarding of all pupils/students in the school.
+- Five Designated Safeguarding Leads (Mrs P Staveley, Dr A King, Mrs E Rolls, Mr R Dangerfield and Ms E Williams) are responsible for the safeguarding of all pupils/students in the school.

 - Teachers and other staff are trained to identify pupils causing concern who may need additional support.